 Aside from the common American holidays, Ireland has a few special holidays of its own.
 Some of them stem from the Catholic tradition, while some were implemented to keep up with the rest of Europe and commemorate the working people.
 Holidays in Ireland provide time to remember, time to celebrate and time to relax.

 This coincides with the beginning of Celtic spring in Ireland.
-St. Brigid is known as Ireland’s foremost female saint, as well as St. Brigid of Kildare and Mary of the Gaels.
-As patron saint of cattle and dairy, many farmers ask for her blessing on February 1st.
+St. Brigid is known as Ireland’s foremost female saint, as well as Mary of the Gaels.
+As patron saint of cattle and dairy, many farmers ask for her blessing on February 1.
 Tradition shows that many Irish bake oatcakes to welcome St. Brigid on her feast day.

 After all, St. Patrick is the patron saint of Ireland.
 What better way to celebrate Ireland’s favorite saint than to close work and indulge in a little revelry?
 St. Patrick’s Day was first introduced as an official holiday in Ireland in 1903 under the Bank (Holiday) Act of 1903 which was initiated by Irish MP James O’Hara in UK Parliament.

-Holy Thursday, Good Friday, Easter Sunday & Easter Monday
+Holy Thursday, Good Friday, Easter Sunday and Easter Monday

 These are, of course, the highest of holy days in the Catholic religion.
 Easter Monday extends the weekend, and all schools remained closed for the week.
 Without a doubt, this is a busy time for travel in Ireland.
 Good Friday is not technically a public holiday, but all state schools and most businesses close.

-5. Labor Day - First Monday in May
+Labor Day - First Monday in May (commonly known as the May Bank Holiday)

 Commonly known as Labor Day or May Day, this holiday was penciled in in 1993 and first observed in 1994.

-6. Bank Holidays -First Mondays in June and August, last in October
+Bank Holidays -First Mondays in June and August, and last in October

 These public holidays were added to the calendar after a series of Acts beginning in 1871.